asif-mp3/Place-mate/README.md

 ---

-## 🎯 Why PlacetTrac?
+## 🎯 Why PlaceTrac?

 Tired of manually checking placement emails?
 Missing deadlines?
-Confused about eligibility? **PlacetTrac** is your AI-powered placement assistant that:
+Confused about eligibility? **PlaceTrac** is your AI-powered placement assistant that:

 - 🔍 **Scans** your inbox for placement opportunities
 - 🧠 **Understands** eligibility criteria (CGPA, branch, backlogs)